Supreme Court Halts Execution Of 'Texas 7' Inmate Denied Buddhist Spiritual Adviser

 The Ray decision was criticized by commentators across the political spectrum.
 Writing in the National Review, David French said the court "failed to respect" Ray's constitutional protections "at the most crucial of moments."
 Slate's Dahlia Lithwick wrote that "for a court that cannot bear the thought of a religious baker forced to frost a cake in violation of his spiritual convictions to be wholly unaffected at the prospect of a man given last rites by a member of another faith borders on staggering."

 Legal observers welcomed Thursday's decision, even if they didn't fully understand how the underlying facts differed from Ray.
-Appellate lawyer Raffi Melkonian noted that the U.S. Court of Appeals for the Fifth Circuit had rejected Murphy's appeal because Murphy had waited even longer than May to challenge the prison's decision.
+Appellate lawyer Raffi Melkonian noted that the U.S. Court of Appeals for the Fifth Circuit had rejected Murphy's appeal because Murphy had waited even longer than Ray to challenge the prison's decision.
 "I don't follow at all how this is different than the needless denial of a stay a couple months ago," he wrote on Twitter.
 "Anyway, good for scotus, but it's confusing."

 George Mason University law professor Ilya Somin said it was a "mystery" why Kavanaugh, Chief Justice John Roberts, and Justice Samuel Alito chose to stay the execution this time.
 But it was likely, he said, that "the justices saw the extremely negative reaction against their decision in Ray, and belatedly realized they had made a mistake; and not just any mistake, but one that inflicted real damage on their and the Court's reputations."